+The affirmative vote of a plurality of the shares voted at the Annual Meeting in person or by proxy is required to elect each director.
 The Board of Directors unanimously recommends that the stockholders vote FOR the election of the four nominees listed above.

-INFORMATION REGARDING THE BOARD OF DIRECTORS

-AND EXECUTIVE OFFICERS
+INFORMATION REGARDING THE BOARD OF DIRECTORS AND EXECUTIVE OFFICERS